appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/workflows.md

 You can also configure actions using the GUI and then click the JS icon next to the event/property to view the JavaScript equivalent of the configuration.
 This can serve as a starting point and help you configure workflows according to your specific needs.
 This gives you more flexibility and options to configure complex workflows that can't be handled by the GUI alone.

 ### Conditional execution
-Write custom JavaScript code enables you to handle conditional execution of operations.
-For example, you wish to execute different queries based on user selection, and bind the data to a table widget.
-You can do so, by enabling the JS label next to the table data property and add below code:
+Operations can be chained to execute conditionally based on the value of a widget or the response of a query or JS function.
+For example, if you wish to show data in a Table widget based on an item chosen in the Select widget, enable the JS label next to the Table Data property and add below code:

 ```javascript
 {{